Major in Medieval and Early Modern Studies

 Eleven 4-credit courses are required for the major (letter-grades only; minimum of “C-” to count towards the requirements):

-1. MDVL 101 - Introduction to Medieval and Early Modern Studies [currently MDVL 101 – Introduction to Medieval Studies].
+1. MDVL 101 - Introduction to Medieval and Early Modern Studies [currently MDVL 101 – Introduction to Medieval Studies], or an equivalent upper-division course approved by Undergraduate Director.

 2. Language Requirement - Two 4-credit courses above the 100-level in Latin, Greek, Hebrew, Arabic, or another research language pertinent to the student's course of study.
 Both courses must be in the same language, to ensure reading competency.